 To me, that means put my ego aside and walk in my purpose, boldly and without excuses.
 If I can do that, I believe that we will be what we have always been, and more,” he suggests.

-“For us, that means a university that remembers its primary purpose, grows dramatically to support that purpose, and defines why HBCUs [!historically!] continue to be among the most important institutions in a smaller, more connected world.”
+“For us, that means a university that remembers its primary purpose, grows dramatically to support that purpose, and defines why HBCUs [Historically Black Colleges and Universities] continue to be among the most important institutions in a smaller, more connected world.”

 Proudly supported by: